 In simple terms, B J Fogg suggests that for behaviour change to happen and be sustained three elements have to be in place.
 The ability to change has to be in place; the motivation to change has to exist and there has to be a trigger to provoke the change.

 He further develops the thinking by suggesting that it is the combination of the first two that affects how likely it is that a change can result from a trigger event.
 I.e. the higher the motivation or the easier the change, the more likely it is that the change will happen.
 If the combination of both is sufficiently high then a trigger event will result in action.
 If not, the change will not happen or will not be sustained.
-In graphical terms he calls the boundary the Activity line, as illustrated here.
+In graphical terms he calls the boundary the Action line, as illustrated here.

 So what does this behaviour change model mean?
 How do we use it?
 Clearly it can be used to clarify thinking in a number of ways.
-For me the new insight was that there is a lot of (good and bad) stuff around about how to boost motivation.
-But in reality, for me the easiest way of increasing the chances of a behaviour change happening is simply to make it easy.
+For me, the new insight was that there is a lot of (good and bad) stuff around about how to boost motivation.
+But in reality, the easiest way of increasing the chances of a behaviour change happening is simply to make it easy.